 Just over a century ago, New England was crisscrossed by dozens of railway lines, competing against one another to transport people and goods between the area’s port cities and its interior.
 Trains were the primary mode of transportation at the time, but they declined in importance with the development of the automobile and construction of paved roads.
 The lines were eventually closed, and the tracks were left idle.

-We’ve loved cycling throughout New England, so we wanted to share some of our favorite routes.
-Each of these five rail trails is easily accessible from Boston, and all but one is reachable on public transportation.
+We’ve loved biking in New England, so we wanted to share some of our favorite routes.
+Each of these five bike paths near Boston are easily accessible from the city, and all but one is reachable on public transportation.
 And if you don’t own a bike, four of the five trails have a nearby rental shop.

 Blackstone River Greenway – Pawtucket, Rhode Island